Author: Seren Charrington Hollins

 The Perfect Coffee and Walnut Cake

-By Seren Charrington Hollins In recent months I’ve really fancied a nice slice of coffee and walnut cake and so when enjoying a nice break from the wri...
+By Seren Charrington Hollins In recent months I’ve really fancied a nice slice of coffee and walnut cake and so when enjoying a nice break from the writing...
 Read more.

 Art, Celebrity, History